In this article

 If you or someone you know is experiencing alcohol shakes, seek medical advice from a qualified healthcare provider.

-The type of detox addiction treatment or level of intensity needed depends on the severity of alcohol use and other factors.
-A treatment program may also include prescription medicine to help with alcohol addiction too.
+The type of detox addiction treatment or level of intensity needed depends on the severity of alcohol use and other health factors.
+A treatment program may also include prescription medicine to help with alcohol addiction.

 Once detox is complete, most people will need further help to maintain abstinence long-term.
 This can come in the form of treatments like therapy or support groups.

-During outpatient treatment detox, patients meet medical treatment providers for a few hours at a time, usually around two to three times a week.
+During outpatient treatment, patients meet medical treatment providers for a few hours at a time, usually around two to three times a week.

 Those following outpatient treatments continue living at home.